kljensen/semiuniq/README.md

 but 1) does not require sorting the input and 2) does not guarantee global uniqueness of output lines.

 Why is this useful?
-It is useful because in many kinds of files the lines of the file are highly correlated such that lines that are identical are likely to be next to each other.
+It is useful because in many kinds of log files lines that are repeated are likely to be near to each other.
 For example, my shell history looks something like this

 ```bash
 cd foo